 Students then tackle the workbook activities, many of which relate directly to both the reading and the Literary Lesson.
-There are up to twelve different workbook activities for each chapter.
+There are up to twelve different workbook activities for each chapter in the course.
 Activities might also involve the mini-lesson, composition skills, thinking skills, grammar and mechanics, and vocabulary.
-A word search puzzle and a crossword puzzle for each chapter might be optional, but the crossword puzzles seem useful reinforcement for lesson material.
+A word search puzzle and a crossword puzzle for each chapter are optional, but the crossword puzzles seem useful reinforcement for lesson material.

 After completing workbooks exercises, students return to the student’s guide where they will choose one of three to four writing exercises to complete.

-Discussion questions in teacher’s guides can be used to complete study for this chapter, but they are optional.
+Discussion questions in the teacher’s guides can be used to complete the study for the chapter, but they are optional.
 Discussion questions are designed to get students to think more deeply about both the literary work and about life.
-Some questions in the eighth grade course tend to get into worldview issues such as, “Do you think that a good result justifies the initial action?”
+Worldview and moral issues are raised by some questions in the eighth-grade course, such as, “Do you think that a good result justifies the initial action?”
 (Eighth Grade Teacher’s Guide, p.
 34).

 While parents or teachers need to check student work and evaluate compositions, the discussion questions are the only element of the course that requires interaction.
 The discussion questions are optional, so you can skip them if need be.
 However, some of these questions are fascinating and should lead to fantastic discussions that you might not have otherwise, so I would encourage you to use them.